soymaiku/soymaiku/README.md

 - 🔭 I’m currently looking for a job

-- ❓ Ask me about anything related to UI/UX and React
+- ❓ Ask me about anything related to Design and React

 - 🌱I’m currently learning ReactJS